Meltrust/scory/README.md

 # Scory

-> A Javascript app connected to an API to retrieve and save scores.
+> A Javascript web app that connects to an API to retrieve and save scores.

 ![screenshot](./assets/img/app_screenshot.png)